 Description:

 Barbed Wire was a live performance by Jamie McMurry informed by his childhood experiences of growing up on a rural farm.
+Issues of isolation, self-destruction, violence, and the need to impress people and work hard were recurring themes.

-McMurry’s physically dangerous and destructive performance actions sought to emulate the deviant behaviour of young children, specifically boys.
+McMurry’s physically dangerous and destructive performance actions sought to emulate the deviant behaviour of young boys.
 In addition to gender, the work drew attention to class experiences, invoking blue collar work and hard repetitive labour as ritualistic elements in the performance.

 Barbed Wire was presented as part of the Contemporary Ritual Series curated by Victoria Singh.